Last Updated: May 09, 2021

 Median Salary: $35,850

-- Pharmacy Technician - Pharmacy technicians work within a pharmacy often as an assistant to the pharmacist assisting the person in providing medication to the customers according to prescription or providing adept medication to health industries.
+- Pharmacy Technician - Pharmacy technicians work within a pharmacy, often as assistants to the pharmacist, assisting the person in providing medication to the customers according to prescription or providing adept medication to health industries.

 Median Salary: $35,100